Josh Bannan: Professional career

 On 6 April 2023, Bannan signed a three-year deal with the Brisbane Bullets of the National Basketball League (NBL).
 In 19 games in the 2023–24 season, he averaged 11.9 points and 7.2 rebounds per game.

 Bannan entered the 2024 NBA draft but went undrafted.
 He subsequently joined the Los Angeles Clippers for the 2024 NBA Summer League.

 Bannan missed the first two games of the 2024–25 NBL season with a hand injury.
 He sustained an ankle injury during the FIBA break, which sidelined him in late November.
 For the season, he averaged 13.2 points and 8.6 rebounds per game.
 He became a free agent following the season after declining his player option.

 On 18 March 2025, Bannan signed with Limoges CSP of the French LNB Élite for the rest of the 2024–25 season.

 On 11 April 2025, Bannan signed a two-year deal with the Tasmania JackJumpers.
+He was named the JackJumpers Club MVP.
+Following the 2025–26 NBL season, he joined Pallacanestro Trieste of the Lega Basket Serie A (LBA) for the rest of the 2025–26 LBA season.

+Bannan was named the JackJumpers' vice captain alongside Taran Armstrong for the 2026–27 NBL season.

 National team career

 Bannan played for the Australia U17 national team at the 2018 FIBA Under-17 Basketball World Cup in Argentina.

 In February 2024, Bannan debuted for the Australian Boomers during the 2025 FIBA Asia Cup qualifiers, scoring 11 points against South Korea.
 In November 2024, he was named in the Boomers squad for the next FIBA Asia Cup qualifiers window.

 In July 2025, Bannan was named in the Boomers squad in the lead up to the 2025 FIBA Asia Cup in Saudi Arabia.
 He did not make the final Asia Cup squad.

 In October 2025, Bannan was named in the Boomers squad for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.
+In June 2026, he was named in the squad for two more Asian qualifiers in Perth in July.
+In August 2026, he was named in the squad for two more Asian qualifiers.